 Whether you’re looking for treatment or still trying to determine if you need rehab, the DrugRehab.com Heroin Hotline can provide you with the resources that you need.
 The hotline can help you determine the severity of your addiction and what types of treatment options may be best for you.

 Calling will put you in touch with the admissions teams at Advanced Recovery Systems.
 All calls are confidential.
-The team can provide you with general information about heroin addiction, answer questions you have about heroin rehab and connect you with treatment if you’re ready.
+The team can provide you with general information about heroin addiction, answer questions you have about heroin treatment and connect you with a rehab facility if you’re ready.

 The Substance Abuse and Mental Health Services Administration runs a national treatment helpline that can connect you with a behavioral health provider in your community.
 The SAMHSA helpline is an informational resource for individuals and families of people facing heroin addiction and problems related to substance use or mental health issues.